Andy Sipowicz

-Andrew Sipowicz Sr. is a fictional character on the popular ABC television series NYPD Blue.
+Andrew Sipowicz Sr. is a fictional character on the ABC television series NYPD Blue.
 Andy began as the secondary focus of a more ensemble-like show, but by the middle of Season 6 he is the clear protagonist of the show and receives the main storyline in every episode.
 Dennis Franz portrayed the character for its entire run.

 Character overview

-Sipowicz was a New York City police detective working in the detective squad of the fictitious 15th Precinct of the NYPD, placed on the lower east side of Manhattan.
+Sipowicz was a New York City police detective working in the detective squad of the fictional 15th Precinct of the NYPD, on the lower east side of Manhattan.
 He was a major character of the show during its twelve-year run, and the only one to have been a regular cast member in every episode.

 In October 2018, creators Jesse Bochco, Matt Olmstead, and Nick Wootton revealed a pilot for an NYPD Blue sequel was in production.
 The sequel was to focus on Andy Sipowicz's son with Sylvia, Theo, who has joined the police department and earns promotion to detective while trying to solve the murder of his father.
 In 2019, ABC announced that the sequel had been canceled before production started.

 Background and personality

 Jason Gay of The Boston Phoenix described Sipowicz as a "drunken, racist goon with a heart of gold" who was "the moral core" of NYPD Blue.
 In 1997, he described Sipowicz as becoming "sobered up" but said Sipowicz "won't ever go totally soft."
 Gay describes Dennis Franz as adding "underrated, edgy mixture of grit and sensitivity" to Sipowicz.

-According to a second-season episode aired in 1995, Sipowicz was about to celebrate his 47th birthday on April 7, implying he was born in 1948.
+According to a third-season episode, Sipowicz was anticipating celebrating his 48th birthday on April 7, 1996, implying he was born in 1948.
 He is from Brooklyn, where his father, a World War II veteran of Polish-American ancestry who worked as a meter reader for ConEd, originally raised the family in temporary Quonset housing.
 At some time in the mid-1950s, Andy's father moved the family to a new, mostly white housing project in which he was able to purchase a federally subsidized apartment.
-Subsequently, the neighborhood became more diverse and a young Andy was frequently in verbal and physical conflict with his black peers.
+Subsequently, the neighborhood became more diverse, and a young Andy was frequently in verbal and physical conflict with his black peers.
 Andy worked in a local candy store as a boy, later returning under sad conditions when a son of the shop owners organized a robbery that led to his mother's death.
 His father was an alcoholic whose frequent drunkenness cost him his job as a meter reader.
 He defiantly returned to finish his route after dark, but was hit in the head with a hammer by a black man who mistook him for a burglar, causing him to lose one eye.
 He claimed that the black man had tried to rob him; Andy grew up hearing the story, which was the basis for his racism.
 In season 6, however, he realizes that his father was lying about the circumstances of the incident, and begins to question the values he was raised with.